JetBrains-Research/TestSpark/README.md

 ![Progress bar](readme-images/pngs/ProgressBar.jpg)\
 Once the tests are generated, they can be accessed in the "TestGenie" tool window (under "Generated Tests" tab), accessible via the stripe button on the right-hand side of the IDE:\
 ![Generated Tests](readme-images/gifs/testsAppear.gif)\
 You can examine the created tests, select those you wish to be added to your test class (via checkboxes).
+The tests can also be edited inside their mini-editors.
 Hitting the "Apply to test suite" button will add the selected tests to a test class of your choice.

 ### Generating Tests for Methods
 To generate a test for a method, right-click (with mouse) anywhere within the method you want to test or right-click the method name itself (note that when using multiple cursors only the last one will count).
 Under the "TestGenie" option, select "Generate Tests for Method [...]" option:\